pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Roundtripping.md

 # Round-tripping

-An important property that parser-printers must satisify in order to guarantee that large, complex parser-printers build from simpler ones will behave as you expect.
+An important property that parser-printers must satisfy in order to guarantee that large, complex parser-printers build from simpler ones will behave as you expect.

 A parser printer `p` is said to be round-tripping if: